The 4% Rule Is Wrong (Here's What to Use Instead)

 The 4% rule was tested on a period that included:

 Two retirees can have identical average returns and completely different outcomes.
 If your portfolio drops 30% in year one of retirement, a 4% withdrawal becomes a 5.7% withdrawal from your reduced balance.
+This is sequence of returns risk in action.

 The 4% rule assumes average returns.
 Retirement happens in specific sequences.